Shabbat: Ending Shabbat

 Havdalah (Hebrew: הַבְדָּלָה, "separation") is a Jewish religious ceremony that marks the symbolic end of Shabbat, and ushers in the new week.
 At the conclusion of Shabbat at nightfall, after the appearance of three stars in the sky, the havdalah blessings are recited over a cup of wine, and with the use of fragrant spices and a candle, usually braided.
 Some communities delay havdalah later into the night in order to prolong Shabbat.
 There are different customs regarding how much time one should wait after the stars have surfaced until the sabbath technically ends.
-Some people hold by 72 minutes later and other hold longer and shorter than that.
+Some people hold by 72 minutes later and others hold longer or shorter than that.

 Prohibited activities

 Jewish law (halakha) prohibits doing any form of melakhah (מְלָאכָה, plural melakhoth) on Shabbat, unless an urgent human or medical need is life-threatening.
 Though melakhah is commonly translated as "work" in English, a better definition is "deliberate activity" or "skill and craftmanship".
 There are 39 categories of melakhah: